cristianu6061/sep10-freedom-project/prep/content.md

 ## Overview/Introduction/Context
 * Construction is a field of work that has created all the buildings and furnature that you see around you everyday.
 * The technology for construction is progessing rapidly in this century.
-I will show you apps and hardware that have been made for construction.
+I will show you apps and hardware I have found that have been made for construction.
+* I found 2 websites.
+One was called <a link href="https://www.dustyrobotics.com/articles/what-is-construction-technology"> Dusty Robotics </a> that had catagories of technology.
+It had robotics, 3D printing and drones.
+2nd website was called <a link href="https://thedigitalprojectmanager.com/tools/best-construction-project-management-software/"> DPM</a> that had websites that helped in construction.
+It had websites like <a link href="https://contractorforeman.com/?utm_source=crozdesk&utm_medium=paid&utm_campaign=list"> Contractor Foreman</a>,

+## Catagories
+* Contractor
+  * <a link href="https://contractorforeman.com/?utm_source=crozdesk&utm_medium=paid&utm_campaign=list"> Contractor Foreman</a>:

+  * paid service

+  * training service to become a good contractor

+  * organizes estimates, expenses, bills, etc.

+  * calander for meetings, calls, incidents, etc.

+  * has templetes for documents and has custom PDF language feature

+* Construction Worker
+  * 3D printing:
+  * decreases costs for materials
+  * decreases building time
+  * makes complex designs
+  * makes parts for buildings or furnature

+* Inspectors
+  * Drones:
+  * Drones inspect active and potential sites
+  * Drones are safer for inspections bc if something were to happen to the drone you can make another one
+  * More efficient bc they can look into more smaller spaces that a human cannot
 ## Part A: existing technology
 ### Software
 * 1st search: "Construction apps"